quotepilgrim/midibox360/README.md

 `"axis_5"`, and the value of `joystick` to whichever number is appropriate; it should be either `0` or `1` if you have exactly one controller connected and one vJoy device enabled, depending on which one is detected as the first device.
-If the value of `joystick` does not match the the vJoy device, midiBox360 may fail to run or close itself when you press a button on your controller.
+If the value of `joystick` does not match the vJoy device, midiBox360 may fail to run or close itself when you press a button on your controller.

 ### Using other controllers